iomesh/docs/docs/volumesnapshot-operations/create-snapshotclass.md

 ---
 id: create-snapshotclass
-title: Creating VolumeSnapshotClass
+title: Create VolumeSnapshotClass
-sidebar_label: Creating VolumeSnapshotClass
+sidebar_label: Create VolumeSnapshotClass
 ---

 A VolumeSnapshot is a snapshot of an existing PV on the storage system, and each VolumeSnapshot is bound to a SnapshotClass that describes the class of snapshots when provisioning a VolumeSnapshot.
 Just like `iomesh-csi-driver` as a default StorageClass, a default SnapshotClass will be created at the same time when IOMesh is installed and cannot be modified.
 You can also create new SnapshotClasses with customized parameters.